 - Clifton Springs / Curlewis Coastcare Group is a new group forming during 2016.
 A focus on marine values, addressing litter, community involvment, flora and fauna protection are all priorties for this group.
 Membership and details to follow in 2016.
 For further details contact Matt Crawley on firstname.lastname@example.org.

 Drysdale / Clifton Springs Community Association (DCSCA), members live, work or study in Drysdale, Clifton Springs.
-We aim to improve local people’s well-being and our natural, social and built environments.
-We meet regularly to discuss changes to the community; we work with other groups, so local people can shape the area’s future; and we represent locals' views to outside organisations.
+They aim to improve local people’s well-being and our natural, social and built environments.
+They meet regularly to discuss changes to the community; they work with other groups, so local people can shape the area’s future and they represent locals' views to outside organisations.

 - Friends of Begola Wetlands is a community group that aims to protect and enhance the environmental values of Begola Wetlands